AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/archived/2019-12-03-how-to-set-up-react-typescript-ant-design-less-css-modules-and-eslint.md

 Beyond this point, most people have trouble overriding Create React App's Webpack configs without ejecting.
 Fortunately, as we'll see shortly, it's not all that difficult!

-{% include linkedHeading.html heading="2.
-Setting Up Ant Design and LESS 🎨" level=2 %}
+## 2. Setting Up Ant Design and LESS 🎨

 Ant Design is a fantastic library for React and other JavaScript frameworks that provides reusable and customizable components, like date pickers, lists, SVG icons, and _lots_ of other cool stuff.
 Let's set it up.